 8 Benefits of Change Management

 The benefits of change management are associated with how its managed.
 So to answer this question you need to make some assumptions about how you manage change.
-To reap benefits you need manage change well!
-The assumptions we have made are based on articles we have written about change.
+But to reap real benefits you also need to manage change well!
+The assumptions we have made are based on several articles we’ve written about change.

 Firstly, in define change management we stressed that change should be viewed as combining:

-Secondly, in a definition of change management we argued that change should be more than following a process and implementing steps, it should be guided by principles which help to shape the changes you wish to make.
-We proposed 4 principles to help shape change:
+Secondly, in a definition of change management, we argued that change should be more than following a process and implementing steps.
+It should also be guided by principles which help to shape the changes you wish to make.
+So in that article we proposed 4 principles to help shape change:

 - The principle of care: “First, do no harm”